Hello! I’m Aaron Gertler.

 I was born in 1993.
 The next 15 years were kind of a blur.
 In 2008, I started keeping a journal to make up for my atrocious memory.
 Since then, I’ve written millions of words about my life and thoughts.

 I graduated from Yale in 2015, with a degree in cognitive science.
 After that, I worked for Epic, then became a freelance writer, tutor, and consultant to a private charitable foundation.
 I’m now at the Centre for Effective Altruism, working to improve the world as much as I can.
+I also play and stream Magic: the Gathering for an audience of… more people than I ever expected.

 My interests include rationality, effective altruism, physical fitness, and the hazy concepts of “communication” and “collaboration” — helping people work together and be nice to each other, despite the fact that we all live alone inside our own heads.